Veriphi-labs/veriphi/COMMERCIAL_LICENSE.md

 ## Patent Notice

-This software implements technology described in one or more patent applications filed by [Your Company].
-A commercial license provides the licensee with broad rights to use this software, including a license to any applicable patents, for proprietary and closed-source use.
+This software implements technology described in one or more patent applications filed by Veriphi Labs LTD. A commercial license provides the licensee with broad rights to use this software, including a license to any applicable patents, for proprietary and closed-source use.